shoebot/shoebot/doc/source/getstarted.rst

 Exporting video
 ---------------

-The :ref:`Atom extension <atom>` has a right-click option to save to video, but you can also do this in the command line with the ``sbot-export-video`` script, which generates an image sequence and runs ``ffmpeg`` to put everything into an MP4 file.
+The :ref:`Atom extension <atom-extension>` has a right-click option to save to video, but you can also do this in the command line with the ``sbot-export-video`` script, which generates an image sequence and runs ``ffmpeg`` to put everything into an MP4 file.

 .. code:: bash